Grace Marcon: Life

 By 1914 she was using the name Frieda Graham and it was under that name that she was arrested after she had damaged at least five paintings in the National Gallery on 22 May 1914.
 She said that she had done the damage in protest because the king had refused to see a deputation of women.
 She was imprisoned and released again when she was said to have cut off her hair whilst recovering from this hunger strike.
 Marcon was given a Hunger Strike Medal to commemorate her valour.

 During the war Marcon worked as Red Cross masseuse and this appears to be how she first met Victor Scholey.
 Scholey was a press photographer and in 1923 Marcon worked away across Canada to marry him in Quebec.
 By 1926 she was back in England with a son.
 She was still in touch with Emmeline Pankhurst and all women did not get the vote until 1928.
 Marcon died in Oxford in 1965 and was buried in Edgefield.

-In culture

-Marcon's story was used to inspire a play "Wrong 'un" by Boff Whalley as suggested by her grandchild.